Justinas-Slepavicius/MLDiffusion/README.md

 To train a new model run **Model_Machine_Learning.py**, with the following user inputs:
 - **ML type** - any ML types required can be named from ANN,KNN and SR in any order or comvination, e.g. ANN, ANNKNN, KNNSR etc.
-- **state** and type of ML done - choose which properties to predict.
+- **State** and type of ML done - choose which properties to predict.
   - v,l,s in any order or combination, can predict the diffusion coefficient of vapour, liquid and super critical phases
   - e predicts liquid viscosity
 - **Number of SR Loops (_SR Only_)** how many times to repeat the SR algorithm (if SR not used - use any number)